REPAIR YOUR LEAKY

 Who should not have the MitraClip Procedure?

-Patients that have any of the following conditions should not have the MitraClip Procedure: inability to tolerate or are allergic or hypersensitive to anti-coagulants, anti-platelet therapies, nickel, titanium, cobalt, chromium, polyester, or contrast dye; have inflammation or rheumatic disease of the valve; or have blood clots inside the heart or blood vessels (inferior vena cava, femoral vein).
+Patients that have any of the following conditions should not have the MitraClip Procedure: inability to tolerate or are allergic or hypersensitive to anti-coagulants, anti-platelet therapies, nickel, titanium, cobalt, chromium, polyester, or contrast dye; have inflammation or rheumatic disease of the valve; have blood clots inside the heart or blood vessels (inferior vena cava, femoral vein), or active endocarditis or other active infection of the valve or have mitral or tricuspid valve anatomy which is deemed not suitable for repair with MitraClip.

-Talk to your doctor to learn more about the risks associated with MitraClip Therapy and visit the full Important Safety Information if you'd like to review the full list of complications.
+Talk to your doctor to learn more about the risks associated with MitraClip Therapy and ask for the detailed Important Safety Information if you'd like to review the full list of complications.

 Photo(s) on file at Abbott.